 With well over 100 activities and events included in the button, Riverfest offers non-stop fun every day.
 We have a preview of events with dates and times on our Riverfest webpage.

-Daily activities include a Kids Corner and inflatables, a carnival, getting on the Arkansas River in paddleboats at Boats & Bikes and Wagonmaster river tours, among others.
+Daily activities include a Kids Corner and inflatables, a carnival, the Riverfest Food Court and getting on the Arkansas River in paddleboats at Boats & Bikes, among others.

-Featured events that happen on a specific date include the opening day Safelite Autoglass Sundown Parade and Textron Aviation Opening Night Fireworks, participatory events like the bathtub races on the river and River Run, a two-day pop-up ArtFest inside Century II the first weekend of the festival, a Classic Car Show inside Century II the final weekend and Capitol Federal Closing Night Fireworks.
+Featured events that happen on a specific date include the opening day Safelite Autoglass Sundown Parade and Textron Aviation Opening Night Fireworks, participatory events like the Cowboy Bathtub Races on the river and the River Run, a Classic Car Show inside Century II the final day and Capitol Federal Closing Night Fireworks.

 Plan your meals

 You can’t Riverfest without experiencing the state fair-type deliciousness served daily in the Quantum Credit Union Food Court.
-You can find classic fare as well as over the top options, and lots of sweet treats, too.
-Beverages range from water, soft drinks and fresh-squeezed lemonade to a broad selection of beers, wines and cocktails served at the Beer Garden plus mobile bars: Bud Light Seltzer Jeep and Bud Bar.
+You can find classic fare as well as over-the-top options, and lots of sweet treats, too.
+Beverages range from water, soft drinks and fresh-squeezed lemonade to a broad selection of beers, wines and cocktails served at the Beer Garden plus mobile bars.

 Sign up for the Fidelity Bank River Run

-With a race for everyone, River Run is a great way to enjoy a morning of fun and fitness with friends and family – plus, this year there is a special edition medal and race tee to commemorate the festival’s 50th.
-Options include: 10K, 5K, 5K wheelchair, 2-mile fun walk/jog and a tot trot for ages 2 to 7.
+With a race for everyone, River Run is a great way to enjoy a morning of fun and fitness with friends and family.
+Plus, this year the festival will feature the first SCHEELS Family Fun Run, an untimed 1-mile race where costumes and bright colored running gear are encouraged.
+Other options include: 10K, 5K, 5K wheelchair and a tot trot for ages 2 to 7.
 Learn more here.

 Take advantage of attraction discounts